 While State and Commonwealth legislation permits police and roads authorities to use various Automatic Number Plate Recognition systems (like Safe-T-Cam) to monitor criminal activity such as speeding, the law does not prevent photography of car number plates.

 Some photographers have been approached by the police while on the street taking photographs.
 The police may ask you to identify yourself.
-Generally, you do not have to comply, but there are some exceptions:
+In New South Wales, as a general rule, you do not have to comply, but there are some exceptions:

 Under the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW), the police do not have powers to stop, search and detain you without a warrant unless they suspect on reasonable grounds that: